 - A meeting of Working Group was held in Vienna, Austria, in May 2008 in conjunction with the GeoNames08 symposium, which was organised by Dutch- and German-speaking Division. - A meeting was held in association with the 25th Session of United Nations Group of Experts on Geographical Names (UNGEGN) in Nairobi, Kenya, in May 2009. - A meeting was held during the 26th Session of UNGEGN in Vienna in May in 2011.

-A meeting of the Working Group will be held during the Tenth United Nations Conference in New York a.
-Pronunciation of geographical names in national gazetteers
+A meeting of the Working Group will be held during the Tenth United Nations Conference in New York (31 July - 9 August 2012).

 Topics addressed at meetings